 Despite waking up to a thick, murky ocean of fog lurking in our Swiss valley, we took off for a drive to get out of the house.
 Randomly heading north toward Interlaken, Travis pulled off the highway onto an exit so we could check out a map.
-Deciding to just continue on, the road ended up taking us to the little town of Lauterbrunnen with its famous Staubbach Falls, one of the highest in Europe at just under 300 meters.
-With the spring weather and melting snows, we thought it would be a great time to hike to it, despite the persistent, odd mist obscuring the mountains.
-We were heartened by flashes of blue sky, but they were quickly swallowed anew by the mist.
+Deciding to just continue on, the road ended up taking us to the little town of Lauterbrunnen with its famous Staubbach Falls.
+At just under 300 meters, it’s one of the highest in Europe.

 Though the snows had melted at lower elevations, it must have still been holding tight up high because the waterfall was but a mere trickle.

 We walked through town and back up past the falls, anticipating a hike up to the base of it along the trail.

 We spent the rest of the evening walking around town with Touille, gawking at the spectacular scenery, and briefly chatting with a friend we ran into who was there for a skiing weekend.

 As it grew dark, we neared the end of our road, which dead-ended at a secluded hilltop hotel beneath the towering peaks.